blossom-examples/nodejs-express/README.md

 # NodeJs Express.js Tutorial Deploy on Blossom

-A ready-to-deploy NodeJs Express app to get you started quickly on [Blossom](https://blossom-cloud.com)

-A modern web application showcasing Express.js capabilities with a beautiful user interface.
+A ready-to-deploy NodeJs Express app to get you started quickly on [Blossom](https://blossom-cloud.com).
+This modern web application showcases Express.js capabilities with a beautiful user interface and interactive features.

 ## Features